Piyushrn/Linkedin-job-Applying-Bot-Using-Selenium/README.md

 I have used Selenium to create it.

-The above code is customized for data scientist job role, you can customize it for any specific roles
+The above code is customized for data scientist job role, you can customize it for any specific roles.